Spring boot hello world example – Spring boot REST example

 }

-This annotation adds @Configuration annotation to class which mark the class a source of bean definitions for the application context.
+annotation to class which mark the class a source of bean definitions for the application context.@EnableAutoConfiguration

 This annotation tells spring boot to scan base package, find other beans/components and configure them as well.